 I’ve lifted a figure from an article.
 It highlights this variability, which definitely also extends into the much more volatile realm of cell culture and virus isolation (growing virus from a patient’s sample using immortal cell preparations grown in flasks).

-The figure shows that if you were to blindly and ignorantly rely on single CT values to proclaim lack of infectious risk – let’s say 35 or greater – you would miss people who were still shedding infectious virus.
+The figure shows that if you were to blindly and ignorantly rely on single CT values to proclaim a lack of infectious risk – let’s say 35 or greater – you would miss people who were still shedding infectious virus.

 Ummmmm…what false positives?